 In South Florida, almost 60% of real estate purchases come from Latin America.

 Miami is an attractive destination for foreign buyers who today represent 65% of real estate purchases.
 "Latin American buyers are culturally, financially and spiritually connected to the city of Miami," says KAR Properties CEO Shahab Karmely.

-At Smart Brickell, homeowners will be able to rent their condos up to 24 times a year, using popular apps and programs to share the home such as Airbnb or participating in a fixed annual lease program.
-“Smart Brickell starts at a much lower price than most luxury projects in Miami and allows buyers to rent their units up to 24 times a year, while providing the added value of high-end services and healthy options. sustainable, ”says Santiago Vanegas, CEO of the Habitat Group.
+At Smart Brickell, homeowners can rent their condos up to 24 times a year, using popular applications and programs to share the home like Airbnb or by participating in a fixed annual lease program.
+“Smart Brickell starts at a much lower price than most luxury projects in Miami and allows buyers to rent their units up to 24 times a year, while providing the added value of high-end services and healthy options and sustainable, ”says Santiago Vanegas, CEO of the Habitat Group.
 “Smart Brickell is setting the tone for the type of development that Miami needs.
 Buyers seek flexibility and ease of use from their properties, and SmartBrickell offers just that. ”